-Before you jump into choosing your pass, you should know that there are two types of cards: those that you pay per day (and therefore you have a free bar to enter all the attractions you can during those days) or those that you pay for the number of attractions you want to visit (the most efficient if you already know what you want to see on your trip).
+Before you start choosing your pass, you should know that there are two types of cards: those that you pay per day (and therefore you have a free bar to enter all the attractions you can during those days) or those that you pay for the number of attractions you want to visit (the most efficient if you already know what you want to see on your trip).
 In my article about the best tourist cards in New York we help you to choose the most suitable one for you.

-Organize your visit to the Museum of Natural History
+Plan your visit to the Museum of Natural History

 - Location: 200 Central Park West.
 New York, NY 10024-5102

 - Directions: The New York Museum of Natural History can be reached by bus (M7, M10, M11, M79, M86 and M104) or subway (81st St. Museum of Natural History Station, B and C lines).